alessiomason/gestionale/README.md

 	- `DB_USERNAME`: the username for the database;
 	- `DB_PASSWORD`: the password for the database;
 	- `DB_NAME`: the name of the database;
+	- `SESSION_SECRET`: the secret string used to sign the session ID cookie;

 - Optional
 	- `PORT`: the port on which the server has to be served; defaults to `3001` if absent.